Foreign Key Column in Angular Grid Component

 Customize filter UI of foreign key column

-The Syncfusion Grid allows you to customize the filtering user interface (UI) for foreign key columns by using the column.filter property.
+The Syncfusion Grid allows customization of the filtering user interface (UI) for foreign key columns by using the column.filter property.
 By default, a dropdown component is used for filtering foreign key columns.
-However, you can create your own custom filtering UI by specifying a template function for the column.filter
+However, you can create a custom filtering UI by specifying a template function for the column.filter property.

 import { NgModule } from '@angular/core'